David Maister - Professional Business, Professional Life

 (Thanks.)

-posted on Thursday, August 24, 2006
+posted on August 24, 2006

-John Clough said
+John Clough said:

 If you say youre going to do something, then do it.

-posted on Friday, August 25, 2006
+posted on August 25, 2006

-Tom Collins said
+Tom Collins said:

+Excellent managers focus on opportunities rather than problems.
+Pursue the right opportunities and most problems take care of themselves.
+Granted there are problems that need to be solved.
+But they are distractions from the main objective of capitalizing on opportunities.
+So choose your problems wisely and get them behind you quickly so you can focus on what you are being paid to do¾identify opportunities and pursue them.
 I had an experience early in my adulthood that drove this concept home in a way I will never forget.
 I was still at Price Waterhouse and had been married for a couple of years.
 I was talking to my father-in-law.
 He was working in his garden one early summer day.
 As he always did, he was wearing a suit and tie.
 He was a classic old-time southern gentleman and successful businessman with snow white hair.
 The suit and tie had become his uniform for all occasions.
 He was also one of those people who never got dirty.
 While not particularly careful at the dinner table, nothing ever spilled or splattered on him¾sauces, gravy, soup, wine, ketchup, etc. It was as if he was Tefloned from head to foot and that was before Teflon had been invented.
 I was telling him how difficult it was to live on a budget.
 He thought for awhile and then replied by saying, “Yes I know.
 I tried that for a while.
 Then I decided that I would just earn more than I spent.”
+That is what I have done ever since.
+That is what law firms and other businesses should be doing! *******

-posted on Friday, August 25, 2006
+posted on August 25, 2006

-Doug Fletcher said
+Doug Fletcher said:

 As we all know, life is full of choices.
 Someone once told me, "You can do anything but you can't do everything!"
 I'm the type that often wants to do everything - which we all know is impossible.
 This simple piece of advice helps keep me focused and to prioritize what is truly important.
 In this vein, I really like the one above "The main thing is to keep the main thing the main thing."

-posted on Friday, August 25, 2006
+posted on August 25, 2006

-Jeff Risley said
+Jeff Risley said:

 "Just remember, wherever you go, there you are."